Bayesian Calibration of the Crossterms Eigenvolume HRG Model: Integrating Lattice QCD and Experimental Data: Phenomenological Modeling of Systematic Uncertainties for Bayesian Calibration

 \section{Phenomenological Modeling of Systematic Uncertainties for Bayesian Calibration}

-Systematic uncertainties between different hadron species in heavy-ion collisions are generally correlated to varying degrees, influenced by factors such as reconstruction methods, decay topologies, and shared detector effects.
-Since full experimental correlation matrices are not publicly available, the correlation coefficients applied here are phenomenologically motivated, based on the characteristics of the particles and the reconstruction techniques employed.
-The main contributors to cross-species correlations arise from tracking efficiency, PID calibration, acceptance corrections, and material budget and absorption corrections.
-This construction is primarily informed by the following sources: (i) ALICE detector performance documentation \cite{Abelev:2014ffa}, detailing tracking performance, particle identification (PID) resolution, and acceptance corrections, (ii) partial systematic uncertainty breakdowns from Pb–Pb hadron yield publications \cite{Abelev:2013vea} and internal conference reports \cite{ALICE-PUBLIC-2018-013}.
-We emphasize again that our goal is not to determine an exact correlation matrix, but rather to assess the impact of reasonable correlation assumptions on the extraction of physical parameters from hadron yield fits.
-The qualitative strengths of these correlations, reflecting common experimental and reconstruction characteristics, are summarized in Table~\ref{tab:correlation_matrix_strengths}.
+Systematic uncertainties across different hadron species in heavy-ion collisions are correlated because many measurements rely on common reconstruction steps and detector responses.
+In the absence of published experimental correlation matrices, we construct a phenomenological covariance matrix informed by the known reconstruction characteristics of each species.
+The dominant sources of cross-species correlations include tracking efficiency, PID calibration, acceptance corrections, and material-budget or absorption effects.
+This construction is guided qualitatively by (i) ALICE detector-performance documentation~\cite{Abelev:2014ffa}, which details tracking, PID resolution, and acceptance corrections, and (ii) partial systematic uncertainty breakdowns from Pb--Pb hadron yield publications~\cite{Abelev:2013vea} and internal reports~\cite{ALICE-PUBLIC-2018-013}.
+Our aim is not to reconstruct the exact experimental correlations, but to assess how reasonable correlation assumptions affect the extracted thermal-model parameters.
+The qualitative correlation strengths adopted here, summarized in Table~\ref{tab:correlation_matrix_strengths}, should therefore be interpreted as phenomenological estimates.

-Similar to the correlations between hadron species, systematic uncertainties are also often correlated across different centrality bins due to shared detector effects, efficiency corrections, and common analysis procedures.
-A widely used approach to model these centrality-bin correlations is to assume an exponential decay in the correlation coefficient \( \rho^{\text{cent}}_{ij} \), as a function of the separation between bins \cite{Soltz:2024gkm,JETSCAPE:2021ehl,Bernhard:2018hnz}:
+Systematic correlations across different centrality bins are also expected.
+A widely used approach to model these correlations is to assume that the correlation coefficient \( \rho^{\text{cent}}_{ij} \) decays exponentially with the separation between bins~\cite{Soltz:2024gkm,JETSCAPE:2021ehl,Bernhard:2018hnz}:

-where \( \lambda \) is a correlation length scale that controls the fall-off of correlation between more distant centrality bins.
-We chose \( \lambda \) =1 following the choice in Ref.~\cite{Bernhard:2019bmu}.
+where \( \lambda \) sets the centrality correlation length.
+In this work, we adopt \( \lambda = 1 \), following the choice in Ref.~\cite{Bernhard:2019bmu}.